The All-New 2025 Subaru Forester: A Comprehensive Redesign

 2025 Subaru Forester

 Beyond the visuals, this SUV employs more sound-absorbing materials, more robust welding techniques, and additional structural adhesives to achieve a quieter interior.
 It also offers an enhanced connectivity experience.

 It features a Subaru Starlink multimedia system compatible with Apple CarPlay and Android Auto.
 In keeping with Subaru’s philosophy, the 2025 Forester comes equipped with the latest generation of Subaru EyeSight driver assistance technology.
+This system uses a stereo camera to provide advanced safety features such as cyclist and pedestrian detection at intersections, automatic reverse braking, and rear cross-traffic alert.

 2025 Subaru Forester Versions